apotonick/nit/README.md

 git commit
 ```

-Note that nits adds and commits an already stage file _and_ an untracked file in the same step.
+Note that nits adds and commits an already staged file _and_ an untracked file in the same step.

 This could also be run as